tklara86/snippetbox/README.md

 ## SnippetBox

-SnippetBox is a Go application which lets you paste and share snippets of text.
+Web application written in Go which lets you paste and share snippets of text.